About Us

 History

-The Health Assessment and Research for Communities (HARC) was established in 2006 with financial backing from the California Wellness Foundation to address the insufficient county-level data portraying health needs in the distinct Coachella Valley community within Riverside County, Inland Southern California.
+HARC, Inc. (Health Assessment and Research for Communities) was established in 2006 with financial backing from the California Wellness Foundation to address the insufficient county-level data portraying health needs in the distinct Coachella Valley community within Riverside County, Inland Southern California.

 By 2007, HARC initiated the first of its triennial Coachella Valley Community Health Surveys via random-digit-dial telephone surveys, significantly illuminating the region’s health and quality of life facets including healthcare access, health behaviors, major diseases, and mental health.
 These recurring surveys have proved indispensable for various stakeholders—nonprofits, hospitals, educational institutions, government agencies, and media organizations—in securing funds, prioritizing health needs, developing health programs, and policy-making, with notable financial gains recorded in each survey cycle.